rodalbuyeh/gpim452-2025-fa/syllabus.md

 You must attend the discussion section that corresponds to the lecture section you are enrolled in.
 Students in Section D will be assigned to one of the other sections.
 On the [Welcome Survey](https://forms.gle/X2kMh9HAZ42b3ySZ9), you will be able to let us know of any conflicts with your assigned discussion section, and we will do our best to reassign you to a different section.

 {: .warning }
-**In the Schedule of Classes, this course is listed as having both a discussion section (DI) and a lab section (LA), but we will only have one weekly meeting outside of lecture, which we’ll refer to as a discussion section, scheduled at the time listed above.
+**In the Schedule of Classes, this course is listed as having both a discussion section (DI) and a lab section (LA), but we will only have one weekly meeting outside of lecture, which we'll refer to as a discussion section, scheduled at the time listed above.
 You should ignore what you see as DI or LA on WebReg and just use the schedule above instead.**

 Discussion section is focused on exam preparation.
 Students will work through problems from past DSC 10 exams and go over solutions with course staff.
 Attending discussion section and working through practice problems in discussion gives you direct experience with the types of questions you will see on the exams.
 We will also administer four quizzes throughout the quarter during discussion section, so it is important that you be able to attend in-person at your assigned time.